 How Kellogg applicants are assessed – Part 5

 When Kellogg admissions officers review an application, they evaluate potential students based on six categories.
-Here, Melissa Rapp, director of admissions for Kellogg’s Full-Time MBA Programs, demystifies what happens once you submit your materials and helps you think about how to craft the story that will help the Admissions team learn more about you.
+Here, Beth Tidmarsh, director of admissions for Kellogg’s full-time MBA programs, demystifies what happens once you submit your materials and helps you think about how to formulate the story that will help the admissions team learn more about you.

 TODAY’S TOPIC: IMPACT

-Our team understands how demanding a career can be, but pursuing interests outside the office helps maintain a balanced and engaged life.
-Our Admissions committee wants to understand what fulfills applicants outside of work and how they’ve made an impact within an organization or a community that matters to them.
-In the United States, we think of this as “extracurricular activity,” but it applies all over the globe.
+Our team understands how demanding work can be, but pursuing interests outside the office helps maintain a balanced and engaged life.
+Our admissions committee wants to understand what fulfills our applicants outside of work, and how they’ve made an impact within an organization or a community that matters to them.
+In the United States, we think of that as “extracurricular activity,” but it applies all over the globe.

 We also recognize that some jobs may not leave a lot of room for involvement outside of work.
-Thankfully, there are opportunities for impact within the workplace, too.
+There are opportunities for impact within the workplace, too.
 Did you lead recruiting efforts?
-Did you spearhead a green building initiative?
+Maybe you headed up a green building initiative.
 Having an impact on organizational culture or community is just as valid, important and interesting to us.
-Passion and engagement are universal features within the Kellogg community, and there are a lot of ways to show us that you’re the type of person who makes a difference.
+Passion and engagement are universal features within the Kellogg community.
+There are a lot of ways to showcase that you’re the type of person who makes a difference.